FISH OIL Overview Information

 - Pregnancy complications.
-There is some evidence that taking fish oil during the last ten weeks of pregnancy can help prevent premature delivery.
-However, fish oil doesn’t seem to help prevent high blood pressure during pregnancy.
+There is some evidence that taking fish oil or eating seafood during pregnancy can help prevent premature delivery.
+However, fish oil does not seem to help prevent high blood pressure during pregnancy.

 - Prematurity.
-Baby formula that has been fortified with fatty acids from fish oil and borage seems to improve growth and the development of the nervous system in premature infants, especially boys.
+Baby formula that has been fortified with fatty acids from fish oil and borage oil seems to improve growth and nervous system development in premature infants, especially boys.

 - Schizophrenia.
-There is one report of fish oil improving schizophrenia in a pregnant woman.
+There is one report of fish oil improving symptoms of schizophrenia in a pregnant woman.

 - Systemic lupus erythematosus (SLE).
-Research shows conflicting results.
-Some studies suggest that fish oil helps the symptoms of SLE, while others show no effect.
+Some studies suggest that fish oil helps improve symptoms of SLE, while other studies show no effect.

 - Irregular heartbeat affecting the ventricles (ventricular arrhythmias).
 Research studies into the effect of fish oil on ventricular arrhythmias have produced conflicting results.

 Fish oil is LIKELY SAFE for most people, including pregnant and breast-feeding women, when taken in low doses (3 grams or less per day).
 There are some safety concerns when fish oil is taken in high doses.
 Taking more than 3 grams per day might keep blood from clotting and can increase the chance of bleeding.